 parents

-Parents to PhDs: 28 Interviews With People Who Share Heartache, Wisdom and Healing
+Parents to PhDs: 28 Interviews With People Who Share Heartache, Wisdom, and Healing

 Parents are usually looking for resources when their child is using drugs or alcohol.

-Information can help parents make more informed decisions.
+Information helps parents make better decisions.

 Parents to PhDs